Looking for a job?

 Q. How do students new to St. Ambrose University apply for a work-study job?

 A. Directions for applying for work-study jobs can be found here.
-On July 13, students will be able to apply for any jobs in which they meet the qualifications and have the available hours to work.
+On the second Monday in July, students will be able to apply for any jobs in which they meet the qualifications and have the available hours to work.
 Work-study supervisors will contact students via SAU email or by the cell phone number listed on their application.
-Students will be instructed to check and read their SAU emails frequently after July 15.
+Students will be instructed to check and read their SAU emails frequently after they apply for jobs.

 Q. What do students do if they want a job and did not receive employment?